Book Summary and Reviews of Laura Lamont's Life in Pictures by Emma Straub

 Photo: Jennifer Bastian

-Emma Straub is the New York Times-bestselling author of four novels—All Adults Here, The Vacationers, Modern Lovers, Laura Lamont's Life in Pictures—and the short story collection Other People We Married.
-Her books have been published in more than 20 languages, and All Adults Here is currently in development as a television series.
+Emma Straub is the New York Times-bestselling author of six books for adults: the novels This Time Tomorrow, All Adults Here, The Vacationers, Modern Lovers, Laura Lamont's Life in Pictures, and the short story collection Other People We Married.
+She is also the author of a picture book, Very Good Hats.
+Her books have been published in more than twenty languages.
 She and her husband own Books Are Magic, an independent bookstore in Brooklyn, New York.

 Membership Advantages